 Santa Fe police identify early morning shooting victim, suspect in afternoon attack

 Oct.
-4—Santa Fe police identified a man killed in an early morning shooting Monday, and 12 hours later apprehended a suspect in a separate shooting that put area schools and businesses in lockdown.
+5—Santa Fe police identified a man killed in an early morning shooting Monday, and 12 hours later they apprehended a suspect in a separate shooting that put area schools and businesses in lockdown.

 Investigators had not determined whether the incidents are connected, Santa Fe police Deputy Chief Paul Joye said, though a late-evening news release said the investigation is ongoing as police work through "numerous crime scenes" caused by the suspect in the second shooting.